zerotonin/charon/README.md

 ## Install on Ubuntu 20.04

 * Get current Nvidia driver for GPU
+* Install and test CUDA from nvidia - > test can be done via "nvidia-smi" on bash
 * Install Anaconda
   *  Download from https://www.anaconda.com/ for PCs and from https://github.com/Archiconda/build-tools/releases for nVidia Jetsons
   ```